 Magnetic Bearing Technology

-Conventional mechanical bearings, the kind that physically interface with the shaft and require some form of lubrication, can be replaced by a technology that suspends a rotor in a magnetic field, which eliminates friction losses.
+Conventional mechanical bearings, the kinds that physically interface with the shaft and require some form of lubrication.
+It can be replaced by a technology that suspends a rotor in a magnetic field, which eliminates friction losses.

 Additional benefits of magnetic bearing technology include:

 Capacity to operate within a wide temperature range.